 Solos should be 3 - 5 minutes in length.
 They may be a complete work or an excerpt from a larger work.
 Choreography may be your own or that of another choreographer, however, applicants for the M.F.A. choreography program should perform a solo of their own choreography.
-The choreography can be in any choice movement style.
+The choreography can be in any choice of movement style.
 Please provide credit information in the video link.

-The solo performance is optional for M.A. applicants considering the M.F.A. need to audition.
-Please let the Recruitment Coordinator know if you are an M.A. applicant and would like to perform a solo.
+M.A. applicants considering the M.F.A. need to audition.
+Please let the Recruitment Coordinator know if you are an M.A. applicant who would like to audition for the M.F.A.
+Program.

 Page last updated 3:00 PM, December 6, 2021